sminnee/piston-export/README.md

    * You could push them to a GitHub fork of the project and file a pull request.

 **Note:** `piston-export` will add an `exported_to` entry to .piston.yml, which means that piston-export can be called multiple times.

+### What if there were conflicts?

+If any of the patches weren't able to be applied, you will need to continue the `git am` execution yourself.  `git am` is the tool that is used to apply the patches.
+First, go to the directory where you were applying files.

+    cd ~/Projects/gitsvn/sapphire

+The pieces of the patch that could be applied will be included in the unstaged changes.
+The other pieces will be included in .rej files.
+Review the .rej files and manually apply them.
+Then git add the files that should be part of this patch:

+    git add <altered-files>
+    git am --resolved

+Alternatively, you may decide that this patch shouldn't be applied:

+    git am --skip

 How does it work?
 -----------------